macarthur-lab/gnomad_mnv/README.md

 |phase_sensitivity.ipynb  |   | 1  | 1  |   |

 However, since most of the analysis was performed in Hail, we recommend users who are not familiat with Hail to visit the [Hail tutorial page](https://hail.is/docs/0.2/tutorials-landing.html).
+(The analysis was performed using Hail version 0.2.11, and we recommend downloading this specific version of hail to perform MNV analysis using Hail, e.g. with command `pip install hail==0.2.11`.)

 All the scripts used in the gnomAD MNV paper are stored in the `code` directory.